smartin015/continuousprint/README.md

 ## Print Count

-The number of times a gcode is to be printed can be specified in an input box.
+The number of times a gcode will be printed can be specified in an input box.
 When the queue is looped, this number will be equal to the relative quantities of each print.
 When the queue is not looped, this number will be equal to the number of times each gcode is printed.